uofajillian/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 *****************

-A fragment typically contains all the resources needed to display the XBlock in a web page, including content, and JavaScript and CSS resources.
+A fragment typically contains all the resources needed to display the XBlock in a web page, including content, JavaScript, and CSS resources.

 =========
 Content